 Barcelona Pride will next take place from 19–26 June 2021, with the parade happening on Saturday 26 June.
 For further information about the itinerary, please check Pride Barcelona’s website.

 Where to stay

 When I visit Barcelona these days, I prefer to stay in the edgy El Raval/Sant Antoni area of the city – which is also a short walk from Pride Village and gay bars like Madame Jasmine and La Federica.
-I recently stayed at the Market Hotel, which is a really great budget option, and Leonardo Hotel Barcelona Las Ramblas, which I have a detailed review for.
+I’ve stayed at the Market Hotel, which is quite sexy (watch my video review) and a really great mid-range option, and Leonardo Hotel Barcelona Las Ramblas, which I also have a detailed review for.
 This area also has some of the best brunch options in Barcelona and generally a young/fun vibe about it.